-- Supervisory Designates a detector as a supervisory input instead of an alarm input. - Alarm Verification Specifies that a detector will utilize the alarm verification feature. - Low Temp Trouble Indicates that a device is below 40°F. - Devices are listed by "Built-in SLC" device addresses, followed by the NACs and I/O circuits.
+- Supervisory Designates a detector as a supervisory input instead of an alarm input. - Alarm Specifies that a detector will utilize the alarm verification feature. - Low Temp Trouble Indicates that a device is below 40°F. - Devices are listed by "Built-in SLC" device addresses, followed by the NACs.